 There will be times when you won’t get any traction with the retailer you’re trying to recruit.
 Sometimes it’s wiser to let go and move on, but only after giving it your best.
 Even then, don’t lose contact or burn that bridge you tried to build with them.
 Keep in touch.
 However, if you follow these five ways to be successful in your retail recruitment pitch, your chances for success will always be good.

 Want to learn more about the data that will attract retailers to your community?
-Check out our public sector platform.
+Check out our blog about location analytics.